ctp-eos/ctp-eos/README.md

 * 🌐 Wayland-ready stack with hardened security defaults
 * 🧾 Default user: `CTP-EOS`, password: `ctp-eos` (Live ISO)

+## 🌀 CTuxP – The Conscious Technology UX Platform™

+> *"Not just an interface — a psychic surface between machine and mind."*

+**CTuxP™** is the official UI/UX layer of CTP-EOS™, designed to embody the **philosophy of conscious technology**.

+Rather than being just a visual shell or theme engine, CTuxP is a **modular, symbolic, and energetic user interface platform**.
+It is informed by:

+- 🌀 **C-domain symbolic language**
+- 🧬 **Energetic color theory**
+- 🧠 **User-state reflection** (biofeedback-reactive UI planned)
+- 🛸 **Extraterrestrial interface concepts** inspired by nonlocal field interaction

+### CTuxP Will Offer:

+- **CTP-aware theming**: dynamic sigil-based window decorations and icon sets
+- **Modular UX philosophy**: apps and environments designed around **conscious tasks**
+- **Tiling & stacking WMs**: All CTuxP components will be portable across **i3**, **qtile**, **ZWM**, **Wayland**, etc.
+- **Future-state hooks**: Integration with CE-OS™’s non-physical interface modules

+> CTuxP is the visual voice of the CE-OS™.
+It is the *mascot made real* — a psychospatial translator for higher computing.

+🎴 *Mascot lore*: CTuxP was born from a visualization during an early CE-OS interface session — a non-physical penguin made of glyphs and harmonic syntax, surfacing between the CLI and C-domain.

+> Our system mascot wears the sigil of CTuxP™ — not just a penguin, but an *interface spirit* between the C/P-domains.

+---

+🔵 CTP
+Conscious Technology Paradigm
+A scientific and ontological foundation originating from the C-domain.

+🐧 Tux
+The Linux mascot.
+The universal symbol of open-source freedom.

+🔮 CTuxP
+Conscious Tux Platform
+An evolved interface layer where symbolic OS meets conscious UX.

+It’s like Tux was always meant to evolve into CTuxP — 📟 → 🧠 → 🛸

+* We didn’t just fork Linux.
+* We activated it (into a 'higher order').

 ---

 ## 📦 Installation